 The Parliament is open all day-long to visitors, with entry free for all and no registration necessary.
 Ten thousands of people from the countryside usually come to the capital city to visit the Parliament and see the Holy Crown.

 Each year since 2007, all over the country people might enjoy to eat the “Cake of the country”.
 All the confectioneries in the country will make the same cake following the recipe of this year’s winner.
-2016’s cake is made with white chocolate, pumpkin-seed, praline and raspberry.
 But there is also a sugar-free cake, so none will be left over on this day to take part in the celebrations!

 Open air free concerts and children program also are part of the day, and in Budapest, this will be as each year the last day of the Festival of Folk Arts taking place on the hill of the castle in Buda.

-At 17:00, the festive Roman Catholic holiday mass and procession with St. Stephen’s mummified right hand will begin at St. Stephen’s Basilica in central Budapest.
+At 17:00, the Roman Catholic mass and procession with St. Stephen’s mummified right hand will begin at St. Stephen’s Basilica in central Budapest.

-Finally, in many towns and of course in Budapest, above the Danube, fireworks will be launched to end this national holiday.
+Finally, in many towns and of course in Budapest at 21:00, above the Danube, fireworks will be launched to end this national holiday with a stunning spectacle.